jtmuller5/neurd/README.md

 ## Tools

-- Neurd VS Code Extension: Commands to quickly create daily, weekly, and one-off note files.
+- [Neurd VS Code Extension](https://marketplace.visualstudio.com/items?itemName=codeontherocks.neurd-vs-code): Commands to quickly create daily, weekly, and one-off note files.
 Chat participant to chat with content inside VS Code.
 - Neurd CLI: CLI for generating new files, searching knowledge base, and chatting with content

 ## Content Management

+### Customization

+The Neurd VS Code Extension will use the templates in the `templates` folder.
+These templates are simply markdown files that you can edit.
+Any changes to `daily.md`, `weekly.md`, or `note.md` will be used in applied to all future notes.

 ### Folder Organization